top of page

 BAR PRACTICE COURSE

-The Bar Professional Training Course (BPTC, formerly the Bar Vocational Course) is the mandatory vocational stage of training for aspiring barristers.
+The Bar Practice Course (BPC, formerly BPTC or Bar Vocational Course) is the mandatory vocational stage of training for aspiring barristers.
 It can be completed as a one-year full-time, or two-year part-time, course following graduation with a Qualifying Law Degree or after completion of the Graduate Diploma in Law (which follows graduation with a non-law degree).
-Only on passing the BPTC can you complete a pupillage in this jurisdiction.
+Only on passing the BPC can you complete a pupillage in this jurisdiction.

 The course is expensive; the cheapest providers (for example, Cardiff University and UWE) offer the course at just over £12,000, and the most expensive (for example, the University of Law, London) cost nearly £19,000.
 Scholarships are available from the Inns of Court and from the providers themselves, and if you are lucky enough to have already secured a pupillage then your chambers will often allow you to draw down some of the guaranteed payment for the pupillage year, but there is no doubting that this is a heavy financial commitment.
 As well as considering the cost of each provider, you will want to consider where you wish to complete the course, whether it be Nottingham, Manchester, Leeds, Cardiff, Bristol, Birmingham, Newcastle or London.

-It is also worth bearing in mind that completion of the BPTC does not guarantee you a tenancy, or even a pupillage.
+It is also worth bearing in mind that completion of the BPC does not guarantee you a tenancy, or even a pupillage.
 Over 2,000 people complete the course annually and fewer than 500 pupillages are offered each year.
-Nevertheless, if you are really driven, and if you have very strong academic credentials: go for it.
+Nevertheless, don't let this stop you.
+It's never too late to qualify and practice!